1. The Strategic Advantage: Why Bending is a Superior Choice for Quality-Driven Products

 2.2 The “Work Hardening” Trap: Why Material Science Dictates Production Reliability

-This hardening occurs at the microscopic level.
-The act of bending creates defects in the steel’s atomic lattice called dislocations.
-As these dislocations accumulate, the material’s internal resistance to deformation increases.
-Simultaneously, strain energy may trigger phase transformation.
-Some of the ductile austenite can transform into a harder martensitic structure, making the tube even more challenging to form accurately.
+At the microscopic level, bending creates dislocations in the steel’s atomic structure.
+As these dislocations build up, the material resists further deformation.
+In some cases, part of the ductile austenite can transform into a harder martensitic structure, making the tube even more difficult to form accurately.

 2.3 Seamless vs. Welded Tubing: A Key Specification for High-Integrity Applications